 A Twitter thread from April 28, 2021, in which I determined that nope, still not ready to leave Riverwood.
 But this was also when I discovered how to take screenshots, and that I really needed to set the Invert Y setting in my game!

 Today I got the add-ons I ordered for my Switch, the stick extenders and the precision rings to improve my ability to control motion on the JoyCons.
-I definitely feel an improvement in Animal Crossing, where maneuverability matters when you’re diving to catch undersea creatures.— Angela Korra’ti (@annathepiper) April 29, 2021
+I definitely feel an improvement in Animal Crossing, where maneuverability matters when you’re diving to catch undersea creatures.

-This is the first of several posts to provide links back to Twitter threads for Alarrah’s playthrough, from before I started documenting her action directly in WordPress.
+This is the first of several posts to reconstruct Twitter threads about Alarrah’s playthrough, which dated from before I started documenting her action directly in WordPress.

 Here, I had the very first kickoff tweet for buying Skyrim for the Switch, as well as a 400GB SD card!